l3v11/SearchX/README.md

 - Search data in Google Drive
 - Clone data from Google Drive, AppDrive and GDToT
-- Archive data from Google Drive, AppDrive and GDToT
+- Compress data from Google Drive, AppDrive and GDToT
 - Extract data from Google Drive, AppDrive and GDToT
 - Count data from Google Drive
 - Delete data from Google Drive
 - Set data permission in Google Drive
-- Size Limit support for Clone, Archive and Extraction tasks
+- Size Limit support for Clone, Compression and Extraction tasks
+- Destination change support for Clone tasks
 - MongoDB support for storing the list of authorized users
 - Index Link support
 - Multi-token telegraph support